-In New York City, Green Infrastructure describes an array of practices that use or mimic natural systems to manage urban stormwater runoff.
+In New York City, Green Infrastructure describes an array of practices that use or mimic natural systems to manage stormwater runoff.
 Green Infrastructure controls stormwater by using it as a resource rather than a waste.
-Water is either directed to engineered systems for infiltration or detained at a slower rate before it enters the combined sewer system.
+Stormwater is either directed to engineered systems for infiltration or detained at a slower rate before it enters the combined sewer system.

 Green roofs are made up of a top vegetative layer that grows in an engineered soil, which sits on top of a drainage layer.
 A green roof can be intensive, with thicker soils that support a wide variety of plants, or extensive, covered in only a light layer of soil and minimal vegetation.

 Blue roofs are designed without vegetation for the primary purpose of detaining stormwater.
 Weirs at the roof drain inlets create temporary ponding and gradual release of stormwater.